Step 2: Set up the build system: JDK and Gradle

-Enable annotation processors by navigating to Build, Execution, Deployment > Compiler > Annotation processors and check “Enable annotation processing”
+Enable annotation processors by navigating to File > Settings > Build, Execution, Deployment > Compiler > Annotation processors and check “Enable annotation processing”

 Using Gradle from within IntelliJ IDEA

-Ensuring JabRef builds with Gradle should always the first step because, e.g. it generates additional sources that are required for compiling the code.
+Ensuring JabRef builds with Gradle should always be the first step since this is the commonly supported way to build JabRef.

-After that, you can use the Gradle Tool Window to build all parts JabRef and run it.
-To do so, expand the JabRef project in the Gradle Tool Window and navigate to Tasks.
-From there, you can build and run JabRef by double-clicking JabRef > Tasks > application > run.
+Use the Gradle Tool Window to build all parts of JabRef and run it.
+To do so, expand the JabRef project in the Gradle Tool Window, navigate to “jabgui”, expand it, navigate to “application”, expand it, and double click “run”.

 You can close JabRef again.